 Alkis Georgiadis-Harris

-I am a post-doctoral researcher at the University of Bonn.
+I am a Research Fellow at the University of Warwick.

-I am interested in Information Economics and Mechanism Design.
+I am particularly interested in Information Economics and Mechanism Design.

 For my CV click here.